MEET OUR JUDGES - 2023

 Dr. Bashayer AlMajed, Professor of Law at Kuwait University

-BASHAYER AL MAJED is a doctor of law, lecturer, and researcher at Kuwait University, teaching Private Law.
-She is experienced in providing legal counsel in all aspects of Civil Law.
-Dr. Bashayer’s research area focused on developing the Kuwaiti legal system.
-Additionally, Dr. Bashayer is an experienced, award-winning public speaker, with a strong presence at academic conferences and on international television, with a strong interest in politics, constitutional law, law and economics, humanitarian issues, and law reforms.
+Dr Al Majed’s research focuses on developing the Kuwaiti legal system.
+She is also an award-winning public speaker with a strong presence at academic conferences and in politics, constitutional law, law and economics, humanitarian issues, and legal reforms.
 She has published articles in a range of academic journals and international broadsheets.

 Alya Al Zarooni, Executive Vice President of Operations at DIFC Authority

 As Executive Vice President of Operations, Alya Al Zarooni oversees several internal functions, including Information Technology, Procurement, Administration, Corporate Development, Government Relations, and Government and Registry Services.
 Her principal objective is to ensure DIFC Authority’s internal operations are well-aligned to support the 2024 Strategy and Objectives delivery.

 Before her current role, Ms Al Zarooni held the Senior Vice President – Operations position at the DIFC Authority.
 Before that, she was Senior Vice President - Government & Registry Services.
 In this capacity, she drove the strategic direction across Government Services, Registrar of Companies and Registrar of Properties offices.
 Before this, Ms Al Zarooni worked with the Programme Management Office at DIFC Authority, where she rose from Assistant Manager to Director of the Government Services Office.
 During her tenure, she partly managed and assisted project managers in handling several complex projects in the Centre.